outlierClassifier/outlier_orchestrator/README.md

 See [outlier_protocol](https://github.com/outlierClassifier/outlier_protocol) for detailed API specifications.
 The orchestrator also exposes `/api/train/raw` for uploading sensor text files directly.
 Use a `multipart/form-data` request where each file field is named `dischargeN` (starting from `discharge0`).
 A JSON `metadata` field specifies discharge ids and anomaly times.
 The backend parses the files and starts the training session using the outlier node protocol.

+Training nodes should POST the final training summary to `/api/trainingCompleted` once a session finishes.

 ## Developed with

 * [Node.js](https://nodejs.org/) - JavaScript runtime environment